 A special centerpiece of the zoo is the Africa part with a spacious savannah and lion house.
 Eurasia attracts for example with the red panda, alpine ibex and brown bears.
 From America you will see sloths and a lowland tapir, among other things.
 Australia, for example, is represented by parma kangaroos.

 The Salzburg prince archbishops shaped the city and the state of Salzburg in many ways during their reign.
 In addition to the spiritual and secular rulers, a number of other interesting men and women of Salzburg have enriched the city.

 On the first floor there is an exhibition with a focus on the subjects of art, science, architecture, literature, music, photography, the world of work and handicraft.

 The old market (Alter Markt)

 The old market in the old town of Salzburg was laid out as an urban trade and market place as early as the 13th century.

 Between 1873 and 1927 the square was named Ludwig-Viktor-Platz, after the youngest brother of Emperor Franz Joseph I, Archduke Ludwig Viktor, who lived in Klessheim Palace from 1861.
 We suggest to spend some time in Old Market because is one of the most famous places in Salzburg.

 Immediately below the Mönchsbergfelsen the Sigmundstor flows into the Herbert von Karajan-Platz and thus forms the direct access to the old town.

 The square owes its name to the world-famous Salzburg-born conductor Herbert von Karajan.
 He founded the Salzburg Easter Festival in 1967 and the Salzburg Whitsun Festival in 1973.
-Location

-Most famous places in Salzburg Austria (The city of Mozart)
+Most famous places in Salzburg Austria

 - Fortress Hohensalzburg (Festung Hohensalzburg)